bustad/path2hash/README.md

 # path2hash

+These are utilities to help clean-up disk space, backup important files, find new files and changed files, and to verify written files.

 ## Disk clean-up

 To save space one can run [the following](https://unix.stackexchange.com/questions/106330/sort-all-directories-based-on-their-size) in WSL to list folders that take up the most amount of space: